 Recent Photo:

-The photo must be taken within the last six months to reflect your current appearance accurately.
-If there have been any noticeable changes, such as a drastic haircut or significant facial hair alteration, a new photo may be required to avoid delays or issues with identification.
+The photo must be taken within the last six months to accurately reflect your current appearance.
+If there have been any noticeable changes, such as a drastic haircut or significant alteration to facial hair, a new photo may be required to avoid delays or issues with identification.

 Orientation & Head Position:

 You must face the camera directly with a full-frontal view.
 The head should be straight, without tilting, turning, or rotation.
 Proper orientation is essential for clearly capturing all facial features.
+The photo must show you are directly looking at the camera.

 Clarity & Image Quality: